Hyles lineata: Behavior

+Hyles lineata prefer flying at night but also sometimes fly during the day.
+They are most commonly seen at dusk and dawn.

 Pollination

 H. lineata are common pollinators and are known to collect nectar from flowers.
 As caterpillars they feed on a huge diversity of host plants and as adults they prefer nectar over flowers.
 A study from the 1970s focused on H. lineata nectar feeding patterns in Emerald Lake, Colorado, specifically on Aquilegia coerulea flowers.
 Of the H. lineata individuals that had visited A. coerulea flowers, two groups of moths were identified, one with patches of pollen near their eyes and ones with no detectable pollen on their bodies.
 Between the two groups, tongue length was significantly different, with longer-tongued individuals having no pollen and shorter-tongued individuals having pollen.
 These results suggest that within H. lineata, some individuals are effective pollinators while some are not pollinating at all, with shorter-tongued individuals carrying out the most effective pollination.

 Other studies have investigated its role as pollinators in flower morphology.
 Individuals visiting Aquilegia chrysantha flowers in Pima County, AZ, had proboscis lengths very similar to the length of the nectar spur of the flower, suggesting coevolution.

-Hawk moths, including H. lineata, are known as long-tongued nectar foragers, although nearly 20% of all hawk moth species have very short tongues compared to H. lineata.
+Hawk moths, including H. lineata, are considered long-tongued nectar foragers, although nearly 20% of all hawk moth species have very short tongues compared to H. lineata.
 A 1997 study found correlations between tongue length and latitude distribution: mean tongue length declines from around 40 mm to as short as 15 mm as northern latitude increase from 0 to 50 degrees.
 The author speculates that tongues have lengthened in hawk moths of extratropical regions where it is more difficult and energetically costly to find larval food plants that are often inconspicuous, thus they need to take up more nectar at once to fuel their longer flights.
-Conversely, in more norther regions, short tongues are sufficient because finding larval food plants is an easier task and they do not need to take up as much nectar to fuel their flights.
+Conversely, in more northern regions, short tongues are sufficient because finding larval food plants is an easier task and they do not need to take up as much nectar to fuel their flights.

 One 2009 study showed that whiter flowers are associated with an annual presence of hawk moths, including H. lineata.
 Their data also showed that the annual presence of H. lineata populations selects for whiter flowers.
 Other hawk moth species with similar range overlap, specifically Sphinx vashti, show a correlation of annual presence with longer spurs on flowers.
 Thus hawk moths in general have been demonstrated to impact selection on flower morphology.

-Parental care

-Adult H. lineata do not show any parental care.
-Females lay eggs and do not stay to protect them.